deepster/Airbnb-data-in-Tableau/README.md

 <img src="https://github.com/deepster/Tableau-Test-Run/blob/main/images/dashborad_overview_gif.gif"/>

-Hovering over any point, gives you information on the location of the listing, its price, and updates the graphs below to show more information about that listing.
+Hovering over any point gives you information on the location of the listing, its price, and updates the graphs below to show more information about that listing.

 ## Findings from EDA